kojodoc/kojodoc.github.io/tutorials/gaming-1/game-design-template.md

 *Note -- this page is a work in progress...*

-Here's a one-page template for helping you design games:

 ## One-Page Game Design Template Items

 1. Description — One sentence “elevator pitch.”